 Mr. Hershorin received a Bachelor of Science degree from the University of Southern California in 1987 and a Juris Doctor degree from Whittier College School of Law School in 1990, where he served as President of the Student Bar Association, was a founding member of the Justice Anthony Kennedy Inn of Phi Delta Phi International Legal Fraternity, and a member of the American Bar Association-Law Student Division 9th Circuit Board of Governors.
 He received Whittier Law School’s Outstanding Leadership Award for 1989-1990.

 Previously, Mr. Hershorin was a partner with Arter & Hadden, LLP in Los Angeles and Of Counsel to Lewis, Brisbois, et al. in Costa Mesa.

 NOTABLE CASE RESULTS.

-- Negotiated and successfully litigated claims and liabilities in a Chapter 11 bankruptcy resulting in nearly $70m of savings;
+- Negotiated and successfully litigated claims and liabilities in a non-profit hospital Chapter 11 bankruptcy resulting in nearly $70m of savings;

-- Developed and implemented strategy to save nearly $15m in insurance costs;
+- Developed and implemented strategy to save nearly $30m in insurance costs for non-profit hospital;

 - Negotiated and documented over $80m in loans, including the U.S. Department of Housing and Urban Development’s first ever 223(f) loan commitment to insure a $29m mortgage for a non-profit community hospital.